terraprompt/savant/README.md

 ## 🤝 Contributing

-Contributions to Savant are welcome!
+Contributions to Savanty are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature-branch-name`